Pennywise (band): Reunion with Lindberg, Yesterdays, Never Gonna Die and next album (2012–present)

 Téglás injured his back during a June 2012 concert in Germany, requiring emergency surgery.
 Pennywise was forced to cancel all touring activity for the year to allow the singer to heal.
 However, Téglás wanted to leave the band and had been in touch with Lindberg, asking him to rejoin.
 In an appearance on KROQ-FM that October, Dragge and Lindberg announced Lindberg's return, to be celebrated with a January 2013 show at the Hollywood Palladium commemorating the band's 25th anniversary.
 Lindberg's return was at a South American Festival Tour, that started November 4 in São Paulo, Brazil.

-As early as 2013, Pennywise began work on their eleventh studio album Yesterdays, which was released on July 15, 2014, and is the band's first with Lindberg on vocals since 2008's Reason to Believe.
-Although Yesterdays is considered to be a proper studio album, it is a compilation of never-before released songs written by Pennywise's original bassist Jason Thirsk, and includes re-recordings of two songs "No Way Out" and "Slowdown".
-To support Yesterdays, Pennywise embarked on the Summer Nationals 2014 from July to September, with support from Bad Religion, The Offspring, The Vandals, Stiff Little Fingers and Naked Raygun.
+As early as 2013, Pennywise began work on their eleventh studio album, Yesterdays, which was released on July 15, 2014, and is the band's first with Lindberg on vocals since 2008's Reason to Believe.
+Although Yesterdays is considered to be a proper studio album, it is a compilation of never-before released songs written by Pennywise's original bassist Jason Thirsk, and includes re-recordings of two songs, "No Way Out" and "Slowdown".
+To support Yesterdays, Pennywise embarked on the Summer Nationals 2014 from July to September, sharing the bill with Bad Religion, The Offspring, The Vandals, Stiff Little Fingers and Naked Raygun.
 The band also plans to release a box set.

 As early as 2016, Pennywise began working on their twelfth studio album.
 In an October 2017 interview, Lindberg confirmed that Pennywise had finished recording their twelfth studio album, which was expected to be released in early 2018.
 On March 6, 2018, the band announced that the album, titled Never Gonna Die, would be released on April 20.

 As of June 2020, Pennywise has been working on a new album.